Search results for

 A cardioid pickup pattern can record sound from the front and sides of the unit.

 The Audio-Technica AT2020 picks up sounds in a cardioid polar pattern.
 This means it is most sensitive to sound at the front of its recording capsule.
-For the best sound quality, you should speak or sing into the mic’s grille above the “Audio-Technica” logo.
+You should speak or sing into the mic’s grille above the “Audio-Technica” logo for the best sound quality.
 It also picks up a bit of sound from its two sides, and mostly rejects sound from its back.

 How does the Audio-Technica AT2020 sound?

-The Audio-Technica AT2020 has a neutral-leaning frequency response that slightly attenuates bass frequencies, as this isn’t intended for bass-dominant sources.
-It does exhibit the proximity effect, the over-amplification of bass frequencies that occurs when a sound source is close to a directional microphone.
+The Audio-Technica AT2020 has a neutral-leaning frequency response that slightly attenuates bass frequencies, as it isn’t intended for bass-dominant sources.
+However, it does exhibit the proximity effect, the over-amplification of bass frequencies that occurs when a sound source is close to a directional microphone.

 Audio-Technica AT2020 with an acoustic guitar resting on an armchair in the background.

-The mic doesn’t come with a pop filter, and it would definitely be worth investing in one.
+The mic doesn’t come with a pop filter, and it would be worth investing in one.

 Though the Audio-Technica AT2020 is an affordable microphone, it has some sound quality flaws that you don’t always find in mics at a similar price point, and its issues are paradoxical.
 The AT2020 has a relatively high self-noise, averaging at 20dB(A) EIN, so its moderate sensitivity also encourages close-miking.
 However, the mic also struggles with plosives (harsh ‘p‘, ‘t‘, and ‘k‘ sounds), which you can mitigate by placing it a bit farther away from the sound source.
 In addition, if you’re recording speech or vocal music, the closer you place the microphone, the stronger the proximity effect will be.
 Luckily, you can purchase a separate pop filter or windscreen to help reduce harsh plosives.

 Speaking into the Audio-Technica AT2020 without a pop filter, I can hear unpleasant plosive sounds in recordings, particularly when I move very close to the microphone.
 The mic also has some issues with sibilant sounds when I am very close.
-The sibilance is not so harsh that it hurts my ears to listen to, but people have varying levels of sensitivity, and it’s not quite the quality you’d expect on a professional recording.
-The sibilant and plosive sounds are much less noticeable in the singing sample below, mainly because I stepped farther away from the microphone because I sing louder than I speak.
+The sibilance is not so harsh that it hurts my ears to listen to.
+Still, people have varying levels of sensitivity, and it’s not quite the quality you’d expect on a professional recording.
+The sibilant and plosive sounds are much less noticeable in the singing sample below, mainly because I stepped farther away from the microphone, as I sing louder than I speak.

 Audio-Technica AT2020 speaking sample: